rrobbes/EngineeringOfMobileSystemsV2/6-State/README.md

 The first hook is `useState`, that we saw above. `useState` allows us to attach state to a function component, by declaring a state variable.
 The `useState` hook is invoked with one argument, which is the initial value of the state.
 The first call of `useState` to useState will initialize the variable. `useState` returns an array of two objects, which are:
 - The **current value of the state**.
 This will be a new state variable, initialized to the argument to `useState`, the first time the component is rendered.
 On subsequent calls, the current value will be fetched and returned.
 - A **function to change the state**.
-This function sets the state variable to a new value, **just as setState would do**.
-After changing the state, the **component will be re-rendered**, just as if setState was called.
-Just like setState, we can use it in callbacks, etc ...
+This function sets the state variable to a new value.
+After changing the state, the **component will be re-rendered**, and any child component that needs to be re-rendered (via changing props, for instance) will also be re-rendered.

  We can use the destructuring assignment to get both objects at once, and name them as we'd like.
 By convention, one would be called `x`, and the other `setX`: